salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 See also [API Description Document](#api-description-document)

-##### Relationships

-A relationship is a reference to an external object.
-In this style guide, relationships are always represented as objects.

-In Version 4.0 of this style guide, relationship objects MUST contain ONLY an id.

 ##### Boolean

 Boolean types must be represented by `true` or `false` in accordance to JSON